Flashcards in The Constituton Deck (77):

 - lord chancellor/justice secretary (executive): overseas appointments, administration of the courts, legal aid and prison services

 - lord Chief Justice (Judiciary) : president of the courts of England and ales - head of the judiciary and chief judge.

-- lord speaker (legislature): presides over the House of Lords - elected by Myers by an alternative vote system.
+- lord speaker (legislature): presides over the House of Lords - elected by Peers by an alternative vote system.

 3. Reformed the process for selecting new judges.

-- historically the government had quite considerable influence over the selection of new judges (it favoured a small o bridge educated elite)
+- historically the government had quite considerable influence over the selection of new judges (it favoured a small oxbridge educated elite)

 - to adreaaathese concerns, the CRA Established a new independent: The Judicial appointments for England and Wales - it includes several legal professions like judges barristers and solicitors but also non-professionals.